-- Evaluate whether the proposed approach is sound and achievable, including plans to address problems or new challenges that emerge in the work.
-For proposed studies in which feasibility may be less certain, evaluate whether the uncertainty is balanced by the potential for major advances. - o For applications involving human subjects, including clinical trials, evaluate the adequacy and feasibility of the plan to recruit and retain an appropriately diverse population of participants.
+- Evaluate whether the proposed approach is sound and achievable.
+For proposed studies in which feasibility may be less certain, evaluate whether the uncertainty is balanced by the potential for major advances. - Evaluate whether the proposed contingency plans adequately address risks or new challenges that emerge in the work relative to the project aims and timeline. - o For applications involving human subjects, including clinical trials, evaluate the adequacy and feasibility of the plan to recruit and retain an appropriately diverse population of participants.
 Additionally, evaluate the likelihood of successfully achieving the proposed enrollment based on age, racial, ethnic, and sex/gender categories. - For clinical trial applications, evaluate whether the study timeline and milestones are feasible.

 Factor 3.
-Expertise and Resources (not scored) - Sufficient/Insufficient Investigator(s)
+Expertise (not scored) - Sufficient/Insufficient Investigator(s)

-Evaluate whether the investigator(s) have demonstrated background, training, and expertise, as appropriate for their career stage, to conduct the proposed work.
-For Multiple Principal Investigator (MPI) applications, assess the quality of the leadership plan to facilitate coordination and collaboration.
+- Evaluate whether the investigator(s) have the demonstrated background, training, and expertise, as appropriate for their career stage, to conduct the proposed work.
+For Multiple Principal Investigator (MPI) applications, assess the quality of the leadership plan to facilitate coordination and collaboration. - For applications involving clinical trials or devices/therapeutics that are close to clinical testing, evaluate to what degree the project team includes clinicians with requisite expertise during the appropriate phases of the project including development, recruitment, and implementation. - Evaluate whether the commitment of the investigator(s)'s time and effort allocated to the project is realistic and achievable.